The Caley has been sourced from three outstanding vineyards of the Coonawarra and Barossa regions and is a blend of Cabernet Sauvignon and Shiraz.

 About the Vineyard

-Enjoy with a slow roasted rack of veal, rubbed with sea-salt, rosemary and garlic, served along with roast potatoes, carrots, parsnips and steamed green vegetables.
+Slow roasted rack of veal, rubbed with sea salt, rosemary and garlic, served with roast potatoes and chargrilled brussel sprouts.